Request to Join

 Theresa Williamson, MD is a Neurosurgical Resident and Enfolded Spine Fellow at Duke University Hospital and Researcher at the Duke Margolis Health Policy Center.
 She focuses on decision-making and physician-patient communication in neurosurgery.
 Recognizing that neurosurgery is a complex and stressful field, she aims to advocate for both patients and physicians in her writing.
 For more, follow her on twitter @twilli7 or at medium.com.

 Allyson received her medical degree from the UC Berkeley - UCSF Joint Medical Program, during which she completed research in global health and was awarded a FASPE fellowship (Fellowship at Auschwitz for the Study of Professional Ethics).
 She then moved to Seattle for training in Internal Medicine at the University of Washington, where she was active in work on primary care innovation, resident and medical student wellness, and teaching about communication.
-She completed fellowship in the UW Palliative Medicine Program in 2019.
+She completed fellowship in the UW Hospice and Palliative Medicine Program in 2019.

 Dr. Sunanda V. Kane is a Professor of Medicine at the Mayo Clinic in Rochester Minnesota.
 Dr. Kane has contributed over 135 papers of original research, 50 reviews, and 25 book chapters to the medical literature.
 She has co-edited a pocket guide to the management of IBD for practitioners, and written a book for patients on self-management.
 She is the Past Chair of the National Patient Education Committee for the Crohn’s and Colitis Foundation.
 She served as the first female Associate Editor for Alimentary Pharmacology and Therapeutics and continues to serve editorial roles for Inflammatory Bowel Disease, Gastroenterology&Hepatology, and the Journal of Crohn’s and Colitis.
 Dr. Kane is currently the President-Elect of the American College of Gastroenterology and sits on the GI Specialty Council of the American Board of Internal Medicine.
 Within the Division of Gastroenterology and Hepatology, she is the Chair of Quality, where she is responsible for oversight of all quality improvement projects, measuring quality metrics for the faculty, leading annual credentialing reviews, and is an adjunct faculty member to the Mayo Quality Academy.
 She continues to have a busy clinical practice seeing patients with inflammatory bowel disease, and conducts research in the areas of new therapies, gender-specific issues, and medication adherence.
 Dr. Kane also teaches the second year Gastroenterology course in the Mayo Medical School, the Medicine residents on the GI inpatient consult service, and Gastroenterology Fellows in clinic, on hospital service and the endoscopy suite.